lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Pallet Packing Setup.md

 ### How are pallet quantity rules used?
 <br/>
 When pallet files are received, the system validates the total number of cartons against your pallet quantity rule to prevent incomplete pallets from being confirmed as stock.
-Let’s illustrate with an example using one of the rules in the image above:
+Let�s illustrate with an example using one of the rules in the image above:

 We have defined a pallet quantity rule that says apples in M18T cartons should be packed to a total of 56 cartons if packed to high-cube on a standard pallet base.
 A pallet file is received with Pallet X for M18T apples, but it only has 50 cartons on it.

 In this scenario ProduceLinc will write an error message that states that the quantity of the pallet does not match the default pallet packing setup.
-This error message can be “ignored” – in which case ProduceLinc will remove the error and allow the pallet to be confirmed.
+This error message can be ignored; in which case ProduceLinc will remove the error and allow the pallet to be confirmed.

 _Pallet File with Pallet ID showing total of 50 cartons for the pallet_
 ![](/media/Configuration_MasterData_PalletPackingSetup%20-%202.%20StackingVariance_ImportBufferExample.jpeg)